Electric Car Sharing In the River City

 Free Parking, No Membership Fees, and Insurance Included!

-We've partnered with the City of Sacramento to give you free parking.
+We've partnered with the City of Sacramento to give you free street parking.
 Park at residential permitted, metered

 spots that are 1+ hour and not otherwise restricted.
 That’s right, no need to feed the meter in the HomeZone!
+This doesn't include private or public lots and you can't end your trip within 12 hour of city services.

 We Take Care